codecosm/lhohq/README.md

 ```
 Replace 'yourtokenhere' with the discord token of your bot account.
 If you don't know how to set up a discord bot account, follow [this guide.](https://discordjs.guide/preparations/setting-up-a-bot-application.html)

-To start the bot, open a new powershell instance, cd to the main folder of the bot (the one where index.js is sitting in), type `node .` and press enter.
+Now open up a new powershell instance, cd to the main folder of the bot (the one where index.js is sitting in) and type `npm install`.
+Now wait untill everything is installed.

+To start the bot type `node .` and press enter.
 After a few seconds it should output `Online.` in the console.

 ## Usage